 Recommendation: PG&E will maintain the existing procedures and provisions agreed to in the OFO Settlement.
 PG&E will continue to monitor and review future data.
-PG&E will attempt to develop options to prevent "rolling" OFOs, which can be very disruptive to PG&E operations and the market.
-These would be presented for consideration at a future OFO Forum.

 B. Market Center Imbalances

 As shown in Appendix B, the Market Center imbalances did not contribute to OFOs during the quarter.
 Market Center activity is managed on a daily basis utilizing available storage assets, and does not rely on either pipeline inventory or storage allocated to pipeline balancing.